hendrikniemann/graphql-style-guide/README.md

 ### Unique id fields

 Every output object type that represents an entity should have a single identifier field that uniquely identifies the resource within the type.
 The identifier field is named `id` and of type `ID!`.
-The identifier field is owned by the API and while its value should not change over time, the possibility of change should be assumed.
+The identifier field is owned by the API and while its value should not change over time, the possibility of change should be assumed\*.
 The `ID` scalar is serialised as string in GraphQL responses and has to be handled as as such in the frontend code.

+_\* Mostly meaning, no hard coding of IDs in application code._

 ### Non nullable by default